 1964: Honestly I was just plain lucky to have survived the Healey Experience in one piece.
 A friend of mine at KU had a Triumph TR2 and got hit HEAD-ON by a Big Rig late at night, in the rain.
 His body ripped the seat belt off and he was ejected through the canvas top.
 He was later found up in a tree 50 feet away but somehow survived.
 I saw him months later with lots of scars and a hell of a story.
 He said he saw the wrecked car afterwards.
 It had zero clearance between the floorboard and the dash, you know, where his legs would have been.
 That was a wakeup call that I needed to Get a Bigger Boat.
 Besides, I was graduating and planning to get married and needed a vehicle that would carry something more than a spare tire.
 I got a black-over-red '62 Chevy convertible with the standard-issue anemic V8.
 I think it was someone's lease return.
 It was an ok car, but cheaply made and had none of the '57's Charm and Charisma.

 1965: Suzi and I were living in a garage apartment surrounded by perfumed Lilac bushes on a big estate in the Lake Forest where I had my first design job.
 It was a beautiful and wealthy suburb along Chicago's North Shore.
 Although we were both working, times were pretty tight.
 The Chevy's differential bearings were starting to howl and we thought we needed something more to fit our plebian lifestyle.
 Vee-Dubs, as they were affectionately known, were all the rage, with their German fit and finish and seemed to make sense in a left-brain kind of way.
 So I got my first NEW CAR, a 1965 Blue Beetle!
-You could tell it was a '65 because the rear license plate light had a BEVEL!
+You could tell it was a '65 BECAUSE the rear license plate light had a BEVEL, as any decent automotive cognoscenti would know.
 But...not the best choice for the North Shore's brutal winters, as we were rudely about to find out.
 Because the heater output was directly proportional to the engine speed, (don't ask why) the only way to get enough heater action was to keep the RPMs absurdly high, defeating the whole economy thing.
 Besides that, it was dangerously slow, annoyingly noisy and boringly boring.
 Suzi said it was "like driving a lawn mower".
 Done.
 Lesson learned.

 Six months later it was gone.